richardgaywood/paydata.org/content/sprawlrunners/magic/no_power_points.md

 * Takes ~minutes
 * Allows a free Soak roll against the drain [^5]
-* Cannot be used for limit break casting
+* Cannot be used for wild magic casting

 [^5]: Maybe at a +1 or +2 modifier, too?